 Organization; Standing and Power

 .
 Purchaser is a corporation duly organized, validly existing and in good standing under the laws of the State of Delaware and has all requisite power and authority to own, operate and lease its properties and to carry on its business as now being conducted.
+[The Purchaser is duly qualified to transact business and is in good standing in the states of Ohio and Texas and in each jurisdiction in which the failure to so qualify would have a material adverse effect on its respective financial condition, business, operations or properties. ]

 Authority; Enforceability

 .
-Purchaser has all requisite power and authority to execute and deliver this Agreement and the Transaction Documents to which it is a party to and to perform its obligations hereunder and to consummate the transactions contemplated hereby, and all action required on the part of Purchaser for such execution, delivery and performance has been duly and validly taken.
+Purchaser has all requisite power and authority to execute and deliver this Agreement and the Transaction Documents to which it is a party to and to perform its obligations hereunder and to consummate the transactions contemplated hereby, and all action required on the part of Purchaser for such execution, delivery and performance has been duly and validly taken (including, without limitation, the authorization, issuance, reservation for issuance, sale and delivery of the Warrant being delivered hereunder and the Common Stock issuable upon the exercise of the Warrant).
 Assuming due execution and delivery by Seller, this Agreement and each of the Transaction Documents to which it is a party constitutes the legal, valid and binding obligation of Purchaser enforceable against Purchaser in accordance with its terms subject, as to enforcement of remedies, to applicable bankruptcy, insolvency, moratorium, reorganization or similar laws affecting creditors’ rights generally and to general equitable principles.

 No Conflicts